GSathish/eece211/7-Subtypes.md

 > If you cannot answer yes to this question, B should not extend A.
 > If the answer is no, it is often the case that B should contain a private instance of A and expose a smaller and simpler API: A is not an essential part of B, merely a detail of its implementation.

-Even if the answer to this question is yes, you should carefully consider the use of `extends`, because --- as we saw in the example of `CountingList` --- the implementation of the subclass may not work due to unspecified behavior of the superclass.
+Even if the answer to this question is yes, you should carefully consider the use of `extends`, because --- as we saw in the example of `CountingList` --- the implementation of the subclass may not work due to unspecified behaviour of the superclass.
 In that example, the subclass's methods broke because the superclass's methods have an implicit dependence between them which is not in the superclass specification.
-Before using `extends`, you should be able to convince yourself that dependences amongst the superclass methods will not impact subclass behavior.
+Before using `extends`, you should be able to convince yourself that dependences amongst the superclass methods will not impact subclass behaviour.

 ## Use composition rather than subclassing